 The way scarce resources get distributed within an economy determines the type of economic system.
 There are four different types of economic systems; traditional economy, market economy, command economy and mixed economy.
 Each type of economy has it’s own strengths and weaknesses.

-Types of Economies
+Four Types of Economies

-Traditional Economic System
+1. Traditional Economic System

-Command Economic System
+2. Command Economic System

-In this economic system, a large part of the economic system is controlled by a centralized power; often, a federal government.
+The government is often involved in everything from planning to redistributing resources.
 A command economy is capable of creating a healthy supply of its own resources and it generally rewards its own people with affordable prices.
 Example: China or D.P.R.K.
-(North Korea)
+(North Korea).

-Market Economic System
+3. Market Economic System

-There is no government intervention in a pure market economy (“laissez faire“) No truly free market economy exists in the world.
+There is no government intervention in a pure market economy (“laissez faire“).
+However, no truly free market economy exists in the world.
 For example, while America is a capitalist nation, our government still regulates (or attempts to regulate) fair trade, government programs, moral business, monopolies, etc.

-Mixed Economic System
+4. Mixed Economic System